charlesreid1/charlesreid1.github.io/pelican/content/2026-fermi-chocolate-messes.md

    Call these a wash to first order.
 5. **Pounds → bars.** At 1.55 oz/bar → 10.3 bars/lb → 3.75 × 1e9 lb × 10.3 → **~39 billion bars/year**.

-That five-step decomposition had at least a factor-of-two uncertainty at each step.
+Every step in that five-step decomposition carries real uncertainty.
-Bean yield could be 75% or 85%.
-Average cocoa content could be 15% or 25%.
+Bean yield could be 75% or 85% (±6%).
+Average cocoa content could be 15% or 25% (±25%).
+Non-bar share could be 10% or 30% (±33%).
+Net trade
-Non-bar share could be 10% or 30%.
-Every arrow in that chain is a Fermi sub-problem, and every one of its inputs is a number *someone else* estimated by decomposing *their* problem into pieces they could each guess within a factor of two.
+is a wash only to first order.
+Individually these are tens-of-percent knobs, not factor-of-two ones - but they compose multiplicatively, and five stacked ±25%-ish knobs is already enough to smear the answer by roughly ±2×.
+And every arrow in the chain is a Fermi sub-problem whose inputs are numbers *someone else* estimated the same way.

 If we swing the knobs pessimistically, we land at ~25B bars.
 Optimistically, ~55B. **The "lower bound from real primary data" is a range of ~25–55B**,